test-kitchen/test-kitchen/docs/content/docs/reference/glossary.md

 : a piece of software that allows one to create and run virtual machines

 regular expression
-: a "a sequence of characters that define a search pattern", in the context of kitchen we allow a user to specify instances with regular expressions like `^default-ubuntu`
+: a "a sequence of characters that define a search pattern", in the context of Test Kitchen we allow a user to specify instances with regular expressions like `^default-ubuntu`

 Vagrant
 : a piece of software that makes abstracts away hypervisor details to provide a consistent experience and interface to virtual machines